STORIED PAST, BRIGHT FUTURE

 A CONTEST JUDGED BY PEERS

-Among the most prestigious in journalism, the Front Page Awards are particularly meaningful because they are given on the basis of judgment of panels of ranking media professionals.They recognize excellence in 44 categories as well as Foreign Correspondent of the Year, Reporter of the Year, and Lifetime Achievement.
+Among the most prestigious in journalism, the Front Page Awards are particularly meaningful because they are given on the basis of judgment of panels of ranking media professionals.They recognize excellence in over 50 categories as well as Foreign Correspondent of the Year, Reporter of the Year, and Lifetime Achievement.

-The Front Page Awards contest opens in July.
+The Front Page Awards contest is open.
+Enter here.

 We call for entries from newswomen based in the New York metropolitan area who are working as reporters, photographers, columnists, producers, and videographers in print, television, radio, wires, magazines and online media.